 Our Senior Nutritionist, Dr. Jennifer Adolphe, recently appeared on The Simi Sara show on Vancouver’s talk radio station CKNW to chat with Mike Smith about holiday health tips for pets.

 This time of year is so full of the hustle and bustle of gift giving, decorating, and visiting friends and family, that we forget these seasonal changes may affect our furry family members.
 Here are a few of the topics that they discussed.
-You can listen to the full interview in the video at the end of the page.

 MS: Let’s talk about over-treating your pets.
 We all tend to overeat during the holiday season, but that can be particularly hazardous to your pet.